15 August 2023

-Landlords and agents must allow for fair wear and tear when assessing damages.
+Agents and landlords must allow for fair wear and tear when assessing damages.
 Tenants cannot be expected to be liable for wear and tear unless it was caused by negligence or misuse.
 Fair wear and tear is based on the number and ages of occupants, the length of the tenancy, the age and condition of items at the start of the tenancy and the life expectancy of the item concerned.

 The agent should, if part of their terms and conditions, assess damages at the end of a tenancy.
 If a check-out report is prepared, the agent should compare this with the original inventory to identify discrepancies.
 There must be a clear distinction between: